HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.editor.vscode-web.md

 Webviews might appear differently or have some unexpected behavior in Firefox and Safari.
 You can view issue queries in the VS Code GitHub repo to track issues related to specific browsers, such as with the [Safari label](https://github.com/microsoft/vscode/labels/safari) and [Firefox label](https://github.com/microsoft/vscode/labels/firefox).

 There are additional steps you can take to improve your browser experience using VS Code for the Web.
-Review the [[vs.1.7.#additional-browser-setup]] section for more information.
+Review the [additional-browser-setup](#additional-browser-setup) section for more information.

 ### Mobile support